 At Lund University, us students have a lot of power.
 Wherever the education is planned there are opportunities for the students to take part and have influence.
 As a student representative, you can influence course syllabi, literature lists, pedagogics, equality, work- and study environments, quality and a lot more.
 The student representatives are elected by the student union.

 All student representatives at a particular department are members of that department’s Study Council.
 The Study Council convenes to discuss current matters at their department and what they want to see change.
 You can also turn to your Study Council for support and guidance with any questions you have as a student representative.

-As a student representative, you gain valuable experiences for your future jobs.
+As a student representative, you also gain valuable experiences for your future jobs.
+You will very early on learn about governmental authority, organisational development, board work and rights and regulations.
+As a student representative, you also gain valuable experiences for your future jobs.
 You will very early on learn about governmental authority, organisational development, board work and rights and regulations.

 Any further questions?
 Send an email to firstname.lastname@example.org.

 At departments with enough student representatives, the student union has a Study Council.
 This council gathers all the student representatives and decides on what questions to push for and how.
 To become a part of a Study Council, candidate to become a student representative.

 If you department is lacking a Study Council, you can start one!
 Reach out to email@example.com to learn more.

 Each Study Council is coordinated by a Chairperson, who organizes the meetings and keep in touch with the student representatives in the council.
 The Chairperson also represents their Study Council and the students of their department as a Member of the Education Committee.
 To learn more about the role of Study Council Chairperson, email firstname.lastname@example.org.